-Improving and maintaining your people skills is crucial, since being able to interact with others is a key part of the vast majority of jobs.
+Improving and maintaining your people skills is crucial because being able to interact with others is a key part of most jobs.
 Hiring managers don’t want to hire someone who doesn’t have good people skills.

 Even if you have the hard skills (i.e., technical skills acquired through training) necessary to perform well at a role, other people might not be comfortable working with someone lacking in social know-how.
 Social skills are a kind of soft skill, which are skills related to your personality and how you interact with others.